 The interface identifier is almost always generated automatically based on the MAC address of the interface to which the address is assigned.
 This is one of the advantages of implementing it on the IoT, providing a unique IP address to every connected device.

-Advantages of the IPv6 protocol
+Advantages of the Internet Protocol version 6

 - A nearly unlimited number of unique IP addresses.
 This new protocol allows that every device connected to the Internet has its own IP address.
 An advantage that is slowly becoming a requirement due to the constant development of the Internet of Things.